uk000/goto/README.md

 2. By default, a TCP listener executes in `silent` mode.
 In this mode, the behavior of the listener depends on the `connectionLife`.
 If `connectionLife` is set to a non-zero value, the listener waits for the configured lifetime and closes the client connection, and never responds to any bytes received.
 If `connectionLife` is set to zero, the listener waits for the first byte to arrive and then closes the client connection.
 3. If `Echo` mode is enabled on a TCP listener, the listener echoes back the bytes received from the client.
 The `echoPacketSize` configures the echo buffer size, which is the number of bytes that the listener will need to receive from the client before echoing back.
 If more data is received than the `echoPacketSize`, it'll echo multiple chunks each of `echoPacketSize` size.
 In `echo` mode, the connection enforces `readTimeout` and `connIdleTimeout` based on the activity: any new bytes recevied reset the read/idle timeouts.
 It applies `writeTimeout` when sending the echo response to the client.
 If `connectionLife` is set, it controls the overall lifetime of the connection and the connection will close upon reaching the max life regardless of the activity.
 4. `Stream` operation can be enabled on a TCP listener via the APIs described below.
 If `stream` is enabled, it takes precedence over `echo` mode, and the connection starts streaming TCP bytes per the given configuration as soon as a client connects.
 None of the timeouts or max life applies in streaming mode, and the client connection closes automatically once the streaming completes.
+5. In `conversation` mode, the server waits for the client to send a TCP payload with text `HELLO` to which server also responds back with `HELLO`.
+All subsequent packets from client should follow the format `BEGIN/{text}/END`, and server echoes the received text back in the format of `ACK/{text}/END`.
+Client can initiate connection closure by sending text `GOODBYE`, or else the connection can close based on various timeouts and connection lifetime config.
-5. In all cases, client may close the connection proactively causing the ongoing operation to abort.
+6. In all cases, client may close the connection proactively causing the ongoing operation to abort.

 #### APIs
 |METHOD|URI|Description|